 - Cyclothymic disorder: This is where there are brief episodes of hypomania alternating with brief periods of depression symptoms that is not long-lasting as observed in full hypomanic episodes or episodes of full depression.

 - “Mixed Features” This is where the occurrence of coinciding symptoms of opposite mood polarities during depressive, manic, or hypomanic episodes.
-Common symptoms are high energy, racing thoughts, sleeplessness and at the same time despair, irritable, hopelessness and suicidal.
+Common symptoms are high energy, racing thoughts, sleeplessness and at the same time despair, irritability, hopelessness and suicidalness.

 As shown above, our top-rated A+ insurance companies, it won’t matter which type of Bipolar disorder.